 Instead we need to “fight” to live in the light.
 Let’s look at someone who is fighting to live in the light.
 Adrian listens to 5 chapters of the New Testament every day.
 Spends a fair amount of time in prayer every morning and evening.
 Spreads the gospel to every messed up friend possible.
 Works to increase in love every day.
 Tries to up the standards as often as possible.

 Adrian is fighting to live in the light.
-Working to unplug from bad friends who reject living right and lottery – (what do you need to unplug from)?
+Working to unplug from bad friends who reject living right and unplugging from lottery – (what do you need to unplug from)?

 Living in White areas means living in the Light.
 If we make a decision to stop living in gray areas we now need to do something else.
 Living in the light means doing today (right now) what the Holy Spirit wants you to do.
 The Holy Spirit has a severe shortage of workers at all levels.
 He does not want you to wait until you are perfect to be a worker.
 He wants you to commit to trying to live for Him before you become a worker.
 He wants you to develop a level of skill in how to help others while starting to help others.

-When you are fully committed the Holy Spirit will have the green light to start to change you more rapidly.
+When you are fully committed the Holy Spirit will have the green light to start to help you quit gambling more rapidly.
 When we choose to plug into the light all the time, then – Jesus will free you from everything.

 Read John 14 and 1st Corinthians 14 and Proverbs 12